ximitiejiang/machine_learning_algorithm/README.md

 - 2019/06/03 reconstruct this repo

 ### features
+- pure python code to implement all the algorithm.
 - all the algorithms integrated as Class, easy to use and modify.
 - all the datasets integrated as Class, easy to use and modify.
 - all the algorithms are validated on Mnist/Digits.